bathan1/sqlite-fetch/README.md

 sudo make install
 ```

-Then `cd` back into the root and run to build the extension file `libyartssql.so`:
+Then `cd` back into the root and run to build the extension file `libyarts.so`:

 ```bash
 make